 If you still don’t feel comfortable using the water from your fresh water tank for drinking and cooking, you aren’t out of luck.

-Another choice for RVers is the Big Berkey® Water Filter.
+Another choice for RVers is the Travel Berkey water filter.
 This filter removes over 200 contaminants and provides a clean and safe option for drinking water and cooking applications.
-The Big Berkey® Water Filter holds 2.25 gallons of water; however, they also have other sizes available.
+The Travel Berkey water filter holds 1.5 gallons of water; however, they also have other sizes available.
 The filters remove 99.9999999% of pathogenic bacteria and 99.999% of viruses.

 That sounds like the way to go to me to ensure that the water you are drinking while camping is safe.
 You might like how this filter works so good that you will want to buy another one for your home!